luc-github/Repetier-Firmware-4-Davinci/README.md

 Note : points 1 and 2 are only needed to wipe the stock fw or a corrupted fw, for update they are not necessary.
 Note 2: remove the jumper before flashing if still there
 3. Use an arduino IDE supporting arduino DUE, [1.8.0](https://www.arduino.cc/en/Main/Software) with Due 1.6.8 module from board manager [FAQ#166](https://github.com/luc-github/Repetier-Firmware-0.92/issues/166).
+<H3 style="color:red">Do not use 1.5.8 it is not supported and will give compilation [error: FAQ#201](https://github.com/luc-github/Repetier-Firmware-0.92/issues/201)</H3>
 4. Update variants.cpp arduino file with the one present in src\ArduinoDUE\AdditionalArduinoFile according your IDE version
 NOTE: You do not need to compile arduino from source these files are in the arduino directory structure [FAQ#114](https://github.com/luc-github/Repetier-Firmware-0.92/issues/114).
 5. Open the project file named repetier.ino located in src\ArduinoDUE\Repetier directory in the arduino IDE.